Republican lawmakers in Kansas revive tax relief legislation

 TOPEKA, Kan.
 (AP) — Republican legislators in Kansas revived tax relief legislation Thursday night without assurances that Democratic Gov. Laura Kelly would accept a new, smaller plan for helping individuals and businesses who are paying more in state income taxes because of changes in federal tax laws.

-The Senate approved, 27-13, a measure that is less than half the size of a tax relief bill that Kelly vetoed in March after describing it as fiscally irresponsible.
+The Senate approved, on a 27-13 vote, a measure that is less than half the size of a tax relief bill that Kelly vetoed in March after describing it as fiscally irresponsible.
 Drafted by GOP negotiators for the House and Senate, it would save taxpayers roughly $90 million during the budget year beginning in July and about $240 million over three years.
 The House could vote on it as early as Friday to determine whether the bill goes to Kelly.

 Kelly has urged legislators to wait until at least next year to pursue tax legislation, arguing that Kansas must be sure first that its finances are stable.
 However, Republican leaders made tax relief a top priority and contend the state is receiving a “windfall” that it doesn’t deserve because of the federal tax changes at the end of 2017.